openebs/openebs/README.md

 http://www.openebs.io/

-**OpenEBS** enables the use of containers for mission-critical, persistent workloads.
+**OpenEBS** enables the use of containers for mission-critical, persistent workloads and for other stateful workloads such as logging or Prometheus for example.
 OpenEBS is containerized storage and related storage services.

 **OpenEBS** allows you to treat your persistent workload containers, such as DBs on containers, just like other containers.
 OpenEBS itself is deployed as just another container on your host and enables storage services that can be designated on a per pod, application, cluster or container level, including:
 - Data persistence across nodes, dramatically reducing time spent rebuilding Cassandra rings for example.
-- Synchronization of data across availability zones and cloud providers.
+- Synchronization of data across availability zones and cloud providers improving availability and decreasing attach / detach times for example.
-- Use of commodity hardware plus a container engine to deliver so called container attached block storage.
+- A common layer so whether you are running on AKS, or your baremetal, or GKE, or AWS - your wiring and developer experience for storage services is as similar as possible.
 - Integration with Kubernetes, so  developer and application intent flows into OpenEBS configurations automatically.
 - Management of tiering to and from S3 and other targets.

-**Our vision** is simple: let storage and storage services for persistent workloads be fully integrated into the environment and hence can be managed automatically that it almost disappears into the background as just yet another infrastructure service that just works.
+**Our vision** is simple: let storage and storage services for persistent workloads be fully integrated into the environment so that each team and workload benefits from granularity of control and Kubernetes native behavior.

-## Why OpenEBS Scales
+## Scalability

 OpenEBS can scale to include an arbitrarily large number of containerized storage controllers.
-Thanks in part to some advancements in the metadata management which remove a common bottleneck to scaling out storage performance.
+Kubernetes is used to provide fundamental pieces such as using etcd for inventory.
+OpenEBS scales to the extent your Kubernetes scales.

 ## Installation and Getting Started